Paolo Macchiarini: Fallout for Karolinska Institute

-Criminal investigations and convictions
+Criminal investigations, convictions and imprisonment

 In June 2016 Swedish police opened an investigation into whether Macchiarini might have committed involuntary manslaughter.
-In October 2017, the public prosecutor office announced that all criminal charges against Macchiarini have been dropped, although the medical treatment in four of five cases operated in Sweden was classified as 'negligent' the criminal responsibility cannot be proven.
-After a one-year medico-legal investigation, the attorney general's office announced in October 2017 that Macchiarini had been negligent in four of the five cases investigated due to the use of devices and procedures not supported by evidence, but that a crime could not be proven because the patients might have died under any other treatment given.
+After a one-year medico-legal investigation, the attorney general's office announced in October 2017 that Macchiarini had been negligent in four of the five cases investigated due to the use of devices and procedures not supported by evidence, but that a crime could not be proven because the patients might have died under any other treatment.

-In 2019, an Italian court sentenced Macchiarini to sixteen months in prison for abuse of office and forging documents.
+In 2019, an Italian court sentenced Macchiarini to sixteen months in prison for abuse of office and forging documents, but he was ultimately acquitted of all charges by the Supreme Court.

-On 29 September 2020, Mikael Bjork, director of Public Prosecution in Sweden indicted an unnamed surgeon on charges of aggravated assault.
+On 29 September 2020, Mikael Björk, director of Public Prosecution in Sweden indicted an unnamed surgeon on charges of aggravated assault.
 Swedish news agency TT said the indicted surgeon was Paolo Macchiarini.
-Bjork said he reopened the investigation in December 2018 and obtained new written evidence and interviewed individuals in five different countries.
-Bjork said victims received "serious physical injuries and great suffering" as a result of the operations performed on them and that he "made the assessment that the three operations are therefore to be considered as aggravated assault."
+Björk said he reopened the investigation in December 2018, obtained new written evidence and interviewed individuals in five different countries.
+Björk said victims received "serious physical injuries and great suffering" as a result of the operations performed on them and that he "made the assessment that three operations were therefore to be considered as aggravated assault."
 Macchiarini was convicted of causing bodily harm, but not assault.
 He received a suspended sentence on 16 June 2022.
+On 21 June 2023 however, his sentence was increased to two years and six months imprisonment after being found guilty of gross assault against three of his patients by an appeals court in Stockholm.
+His lawyers lodged an appeal to the Supreme Court, and were granted time to present new evidence.
+The Supreme Court declined to consider the appeal on 30 October 2023.
+Given that Macchiarini has been a resident of Spain for many years, Swedish authorities decided in March 2024 that he could serve his sentence in Spain, if Spanish authorities agreed.
+The Central Criminal Court in Madrid agreed to this in June 2024.
+He began serving his sentence in a prison near Barcelona in September 2024.